Ontario Walleye Fishing - Dog Lake

 A jig head and a small piece of worm works great.
 A straight jig tipped with a minnow or leech also works.
 Mid-June to Mid-August the Walleyes will be off shoals, islands and rocky points where there is a nice drop-off.
 Jigs work best this time of year.
 In the spring, trolling really close to shore with small floating Rapalas and Thundersticks works best.
 Chartreuse, Fire Tiger and Red work best in the spring.
 In the evening and at night during the summer, trolling really close to shore with a small blue jointed Rapala works best.
 The J-11 Jointed Rapala is too big.
 You need to go to the smaller size, as you only want your lure a foot under the surface.
 Lures still work in the summer.
 If you want to troll for Walleyes off rocky points and along the shore, during the summer and fall the Walleyes like more natural colors such as Perch, silver & black or gold and black.

 In the heat of the day the Walleyes slow down.
 They are still feeding but they get lazy.
 They will sit on bottom and pick off bugs.
 With this in mind, try putting a big worm on a hook with no weight.
 Let the worm dangle off the hook and literally drag the worm across the bottom or over rocks.
 You can let the worm just sit on bottom if there is no wind for a drift.
 This is the best way to keep the Walleye action going in the middle of the afternoon.

 Dog Lake is a great place for you to spend your fishing vacation.
 There are lots of Walleyes including big trophy Walleyes.
 They are easy to catch including those 16 and 17-inch Walleyes, which are perfect for shore lunch.
-Here at Camp Missanabie, soon to be called Northern Walleye Lodge, we will do everything to make sure you catch tons of fish.
+Here at Northern Walleye Lodge we will do everything to make sure you catch tons of fish.